apache/hudi/website/docs/record_merger.md

 ### EVENT_TIME_ORDERING

+This is the default merge mode.
 While commit time ordering provides a well-understood standard behavior, it's hardly sufficient.
 The commit time is unrelated to the actual ordering of data that a user may care about and strict ordering of input in complex distributed systems is difficult to achieve.
 With event time ordering, the merging picks the record with the highest value on a user specified _**ordering or precombine field**_ as the merged result.